MikielAgutu/typ-site/src/docs/usage/configuration.md

 # Configuration

-Configuration options can be supplied as either command line arguments, or YAML configuration file entires.
+Configuration options can be supplied as either command line arguments, or in a YAML configuration file.

+Examples are provided at the bottom of the page.

 ### Command line arguments

 Specify the name of the option prefixed by two hyphens, followed by the value: `typ typeset --[name] [value]`.

-There are some command line specific arguments.
-See [Command Line](./command-line.md).
+There exist some command line specific arguments.
+See [Command Line](./command-line.md) for details.

 ### Configuration files